 Long comments can be hard to follow.
 If you must write a long comment, divide it into paragraphs and add a summary to the top.

 If your comment is tangential to the discussion, start a new thread to avoid distraction from that topic.

 Effective use of Loomio means knowing how and when to get attention from the group.

-If you use ask for attention when it's really important, and avoid them when it's not, people will keep paying attention.
+If you ask for attention when it's really important, and avoid that when it's not, people will keep paying attention.

 Start a discussion

 By default everyone is emailed when you start a discussion, so you should assume that it will get everyone's attention.

 A direct way of asking for someone's attention.
 Use the

 @ symbol and select the person's name.
 It's expected that you respond when someone mentions you.

 The most powerful way to get attention from your group.
 Ensure that you have a clear decision description so people know how to participate.
 Loomio will notify everyone about new decisions, and also remind them before the closing deadline.